 While a very simple equation, this relationship represents a powerful way to investigate the structure of crystalline materials.
 X-ray data for crystalline materials is often acquired using x-ray powder diffractrometry (Fig. 2).
 An x-ray tube provides a monochromatic x-ray beam.
 Thus, the wavelength is known.
 The sample is in a fixed geometry, usually powder on a glass slide, and a sensor is scanned through a $2\theta$ angle (Fig. 3).
 When constructive interference occurs a diffracted beam is sent to the sensor giving the $2\theta$ angle.
 The remaining unknown is the d spacing.
 For any particular mineral there are multiple paths with different d spacings, and each of these will be recorded.
-In addition, for a mineral that consists of more than one element, the areal distribution of the different elements will vary as a function of the plane that is diffracted signal varies as a function of the particular atomic plane that is responsible for the diffracted beam.
-Thus, we obtain a second important piece of information, the intensity of the diffracted beam.
-Thus, we obtain a second important piece of information, the d-spacing and relative intensities of the diffracted beam virtually every crystalline compound has a unique x-ray fingerprint.
+In addition, for a mineral that consists of more than one element, the areal distribution of the different elements will vary as a function of the plane that is diffracting the x-ray beam.
+Since different atoms interact differently with the x-ray beam, the intensity of the diffracted signal varies as a function of the particular atomic plane that is responsible for the diffracted beam.
+Thus, we obtain a second important piece of information, the intensity of the diffracted x-ray beam, which can be related to the composition of the crystalline solid.
+Tens of thousands of crystalline compounds have been characterized by x-ray diffraction.
+Taking into account the d-spacing and relative intensities of the diffracted beam virtually every crystalline compound has a unique x-ray fingerprint.
 This information is available in the American Society for Testing and Materials Powder Data File which is frequently updated and contains information for all known crystalline materials.
 Thus, we have a powerful angle between the x-ray tube and the sensor. method for identifying crystalline solids even if individual particles are very small.